Today I’m going to show you how to start a business in USA with 15 actionable steps…

 That’s why I always recommend Wyoming for my non-US clients.

 Overall, forming your company in Wyoming is generally the best decision if you’re a non-US resident.

 What if my company operates in more than one state?

-If your non-US company operates in more than one US state, you may incorporate in any of these states, but you must also register to do business in the other states through a process called Foreign Qualification.
+If your non-US company operates in more than one US state, you may incorporate it in any of these states, but you must also register to do business in the other states through a process called Foreign Qualification.

 An LLC or Corporation conducting business in one state when incorporated in another is considered a foreign corporation and must qualify as a foreign corporation to legally do business in that state.